First things first. Make sure your beds are well-prepped.

 As soon as frost is no longer a threat, the planting possibilities are endless.
 Think beans

-, carrots, chard, corn, cucumbers, fennel, kale and collards, kohlrabi, lettuce, melons and watermelons, potatoes, radishes, scallions, spinach, summer squash, turnips and rutabagas, and winter squash.
+, cucumbers, fennel, kale and collards, kohlrabi, lettuce, melons and watermelons, potatoes, radishes, scallions, spinach, summer squash, turnips and rutabagas, and winter squash.
 And don't forget your tender herbs like basil

 and your summer flowers

 on supporting the pollinators through the entire growing season.
 Direct-sown seeds have different needs for spacing and depth of planting depending on the variety, but all of them like good drainage and a steady supply of moisture.
 For more tips on direct sowing, read this post

 Wait until the soil has warmed up to plant Potatoes

 .
 Read up on potato-growing in this list of tips from Upstate potato grower Catherine Bennett